DOMjudge/domjudge/doc/manual/install-workstation.rst

   specific environment and rules.

-When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command ``genteammanual`` found under ``docs/team``.
-The PDF document will be placed in the current directory or a directory given as argument.
+When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command ``make docs``.
 The following should do it on a Debian-like system::

-  sudo apt install python-sphinx python-sphinx-rtd-theme rst2pdf cd <INSTALL_PATH>/docs/team
+  sudo apt install python-sphinx python-sphinx-rtd-theme rst2pdf cd <INSTALL_PATH>/docs/ make docs
-  ./genteammanual [targetdir]

 On Debian 11 and above, install
 ``python3-sphinx python3-sphinx-rtd-theme rst2pdf`` instead.

+The resulting manual will then be found in the ``team/`` subdirectory.